 Hey Liberals.
 You may have your bag of money, so we're giving you a boot.
 Just one boot, though.
 It's a very nice boot.

 Hey Liberals.
 You may have your bag of money.
-How aboot
+How aboot that?

-[played over the graphic] The lIberals have a bag, with words coming out of it.
+[played over the graphic] The Liberals have a bag, with words coming out of it.
 We think they should have tied up their bag.
 THIS BOOT THINKS SO TOO!

 - Royal Canadian Air Farce had several counter-attack ads with Stephan Dion attacking the Conservatives, such as calling him a "boondoggler".